populationgenomics/gnomad-browser/browser/help/faq/technical-details/what-do-the-flags-on-the-browser-mean.md

 - AC0: The allele count is zero after filtering out low-confidence genotypes (GQ < 20; DP < 10; and AB < 0.2 for het calls)
 - AS-VQSR: Failed GATK Allele-Specific Variant Quality Recalibration (AS-VQSR)
   InbreedingCoeff: The Inbreeding Coefficient is < -0.3
-- RF (gnomAD v2 only): Failed random forest filtering thresholds of 0.055 for exome SNVs, 0.206 for exome indels, 0.263 for genome SNVs, and 0.222 for genome indels
+- RF (OurDNA v2 only): Failed random forest filtering thresholds of 0.055 for exome SNVs, 0.206 for exome indels, 0.263 for genome SNVs, and 0.222 for genome indels
-- Not in exomes: Variant was not called in the gnomAD exomes, i.e. no gnomAD exome sample had a reference or non-reference genotype call.
+- Not in exomes: Variant was not called in the OurDNA exomes, i.e. no OurDNA exome sample had a reference or non-reference genotype call.
 Any loci outside of the [exome capture regions](https://gnomad.broadinstitute.org/help/exome-capture-tech) will have this flag.
-- Not in genomes: Variant was not called in the gnomAD genomes, i.e., no gnomAD genome sample had a reference or non-reference genotype call.
+- Not in genomes: Variant was not called in the OurDNA genomes, i.e., no OurDNA genome sample had a reference or non-reference genotype call.
 - No data: Variant was not called in the specified data type, i.e., no samples in that data type had a reference or non-reference genotype call.
 Flag will always exist in combination with either "Not in exomes" or "Not in genomes" flag.
 For more information, see our allele count zero [help page](https://gnomad.broadinstitute.org/help/allele-count-zero).
-- Discrepant Frequencies: Variant has highly discordant frequencies in the gnomAD exomes and genomes.
+- Discrepant Frequencies: Variant has highly discordant frequencies in the OurDNA exomes and genomes.
 Variants are flagged using a Cochran–Mantel–Haenszel (CMH) test.
 For more information, see our combined frequency [help page](https://gnomad.broadinstitute.org/help/combined-freq-stats).

 Flags that will appear in the variant table on gene/region pages: